Constitutions of the Ukrainian Soviet Socialist Republic: Electoral system

 Different categories of citizens possessed different electoral rights, with workers having a predominant position - in city councils, 100 workers were represented by 1 deputy, compared to 300 voters per one deputy among other groups.
 Elections to supreme organs of power were indirect, as a result of which peasants, which comprised the majority of Ukraine's population, were represented by a minority of deputies.
 Representatives of some groups were disenfranchised.

 Relations inside of the Soviet Union

 The constitution didn't concern itself with relations of Ukrainian SSR with Soviet Russia, as those were regulated by other acts, most notably the Soviet Union Treaty.
 Following the establishment of the Soviet Union, in 1925 the document underwent a revision, and functions of several ministries, mainly in the spheres of foreign policy, military, transport and infrastructure, were transferred to all-union organs, with the rest being subjected to norms and regulations of Soviet central government.

 Constitution of 1929

 Adoption

-The new constitution was adopted on 15 May 1929 by the All-Ukrainian Council of Soviets.
+The new constitution was adopted on 15 May 1929 by the All-Ukrainian Congress of Soviets.
 In comparison to its predecessor, it was even closer in content to similar documents from other Soviet republics.